ayaysir/ayaysir.github.io/_posts/wordpress/2024/2024-01-22-swiftui-coredata와-cloudkit을-이용해-icloud로-기기간-데이터-동기화-기초.md

         container.loadPersistentStores(completionHandler: { (storeDescription, error) in
             if let error = error as NSError? {
-                // Replace this implementation with code to handle the error appropriately.
-                // fatalError() causes the application to generate a crash log and terminate.
-You should not use this function in a shipping application, although it may be useful during development.

                 /*
                  Typical reasons for an error here include:
                  * The parent directory does not exist, cannot be created, or disallows writing.